nucypher/nucypher/docs/source/architecture/contracts.md

 After that, the miner transfers some quantity of tokens (`MinersEscrow.deposit(uint256, uint256)`), locking them at the same time.
 Alternately the `NucypherToken.approveAndCall(address, uint256, bytes)` method can be used.
 The parameters are:
-    * The address of the `MinersEscrow` contract,
+	* The address of the `MinersEscrow` contract
 	* The amount of staked tokens
-    * The periods for locking (which are serialized into an array of bytes).
+	* The periods for locking (which are serialized into an array of bytes)

-When staking tokens, the miner sets the number of periods the tokens will be locked, but it must be no less than some minimal locking time (30 periods).
+When staking tokens, the miner sets the number of periods the tokens will be locked, which must be no less than some minimal locking time (30 periods).
 In order to unlock tokens, the miner must be active during the time of locking (and confirm activity each period).
 Each stake is represented by the amount of tokens locked, and the stake's duration in periods.
 The miner can add a new stake using `MinersEscrow.deposit(uint256, uint256)` or `MinersEscrow.lock(uint256, uint256)` methods.